 |

-The local cuisine in Mauritius originates from 3 continents just as the origin of its inhabitants.
+Mauritian cuisine is initiated from 3 continents just as the origin of its people.

 |